sijms/go-ora/README.md

 ```

 * ### Use Custom String encode/decode
-  * if your database charset is not supported you can create a custom object that implement IStringConverter interface and pass it to the driver as follow
+  * if your database charset is not supported you can create a custom object that implement IStringConverter interface and pass it to the driver as follows
 ```golang
   db, err := sql.Open("oracle", connStr)
   if err != nil {